containers/podman-desktop/website/docs/discover-podman-desktop.md

 # Discover Podman Desktop

-Podman Desktop is a developer tool that you can use to perform a wide range of basic and advanced tasks.
+Podman Desktop is a developer tool that you can use to perform basic and advanced tasks.
 From creating a container or pod to setting up a kubernetes cluster to integrating your local tools using extensions, Podman Desktop offers all these features to ease your daily development tasks.
-But, what makes Podman Desktop different from other similar community-driven tools?
+But, what makes Podman Desktop different from other community-driven tools?

-The key differentiator is its intuitive UI interface that allows you to visualize your development environment.
-Be it the number of pods or Kubernetes clusters running or the number of deployments available or the number of services exposed, you can visualize your dev environment with a click.
+The key differentiator is its intuitive UI that allows you to visualize your development environment, such as the number of pods or Kubernetes clusters running or the number of services exposed.

-In addition, you have the option of running this tool on three different operating systems; macOS, Windows, and Linux.
-Podman Desktop runs your workloads on a Podman engine and therefore, provides you a Podman-native capabilities to interact with your applications.
+In addition, you can run this tool on three different operating systems; macOS, Windows, and Linux.
+Podman Desktop runs your workloads on a Podman engine and therefore, provides you Podman-native capabilities to interact with your applications.
 But, this does not mean you cannot run your Docker applications.
 You can use the Docker compatibility UI feature for a smooth transition to Podman Desktop.

 Let’s quickly explore this tool’s key functionalities.

-#### Manage containerized environment
+### Manage containerized environment

 ![containers](img/containers-component.png)